dantan123/pattern_recognition/README.md

 - https://people.missouristate.edu/songfengzheng/Teaching/MTH541/Lecture%20notes/MLE.pdf

 The dynamic time wapring project is a mini project where I used DTW algorithms to match predicted vs observed time series hydrologic data from a csv file.

+# Acknowledgement:
+The labs were done in collaboration and involved other contributors.